 Sync - Global Drift Late (Audio)

-Audio sync with video becomes progressively later throughout program.
-For example, the audio is in sync at the beginning, 2-seconds late in middle, 5-seconds late by end).
+Audio sync with video becomes progressively later throughout the program.
+For example, the audio is in sync at the beginning, 2-seconds late in middle, 5-seconds late by the end).

 This issue can be caused by conforming the audio to a video master that runs at a framerate different than the video that we hold.

-For example, the video we have is 25fps (a localised version of a video), but the secondary audio you have been supplied is conformed to a 24fps master that was distributed/used for the theatrical release.
+For example, the video we have might be 25fps, but the secondary audio you have been supplied is conformed to a 24fps master that was distributed/used for the theatrical release.

 When processing Secondary Audio assets for Netflix, always ensure that the final checks for sync are performed against the Netflix proxy that should be available within the Source Request on Backlot.